 Urodynamics are helpful for differential diagnosis of voiding dysfunction.
-Possible findings are: bladder neck obstruction, detrusor-sphincter dyssynergia, urethral obstruction, overactive bladder.
+Possible findings are: bladder neck obstruction, detrusor-sphincter dyssynergia, urethral obstruction, and overactive bladder.

 Cystoscopy is indicated for the differential diagnosis of voiding dysfunction.

-For the differential diagnosis of rectal complaints.
+Rectoscopy is indicated for the differential diagnosis of rectal complaints.

 Differential Diagnosis of Chronic Prostatitis and Chronic Pelvic Pain Syndrome